LogtalkDotOrg/logtalk3/manuals/sources/devtools/issue_creator.rst

    | ?- logtalk_load(issue_creator(loader)).

-But in the most common usage scenario, this tool is automatically loaded by the ``logtalk_tester`` automation script.
+But, in the most common usage scenario, this tool is automatically loaded by the ``logtalk_tester`` automation script.

 Usage
 -----